Enprogames/MusicPlayer/README.md

 # Python Music Player
-A simple program to play music in python
+A simple program written in python for playing music.
+Tkinter was used to create the user interface, pygame.mixer.music was used for playing song files, and mutagen was used for gathering metadata about the song files.

 ![music-player1](docs/music-player1.JPG)